oniden/cholor/README.md

 $ IO_BUFFER_SIZE=16384 CL_LWG_SIZE=64 ./chlr.out enc /proc/cpuinfo /tmp/cholorinfo
 ```

 And, to decode.
-If the last blocking read would return bytes with size not mutiple to eight last missing bytes will be zero concealed.
+If the last blocking read would return bytes with size not mutiple to eight, last missing bytes will be zero concealed.

 ```
 $ ./chlr.out d /tmp/cholorinfo /dev/stdout